What I learned building self-managing teams of volunteers at Sunrise Movement

 What went wrong

-We had an excellent problem—given the political environment (spring 2020 COVID, uprisings for racial justice, the election of our lifetimes looming, and many students at home with more time than usual) we experienced an unimaginable influx of young people ready to throw down to elect progressives such as Jamaal Bowman and Cori Bush to Congress.
+Given the political environment (spring 2020 COVID, uprisings for racial justice, the election of our lifetimes looming, and many students at home with more time than usual) we experienced an unimaginable influx of young people ready to throw down to elect progressives such as Jamaal Bowman and Cori Bush to Congress.

 However, we soon realized that having fifty volunteers "on the phone bank facilitation team" did not necessarily mean fifty volunteers actively feeling ownership over improving the work, learning and taking on more leadership, and having a fun and positive experience.
 Some of the people in the team chat weren't participating on the team at all.